Report Smollett Paid Brothers $4000 for Maga Attack He Planned

 The police threatened to charge them with battery and a hate crime.

 CBS News reports that the brothers were paid $3,500 prior to leaving for Nigeria and were promised an additional $500 upon their return.
+They probably didn’t get a chance to collect the $500.
 Ropes and plain red hats were purchased at the direction of Smollett.

 On January 29, two men allegedly yelled out racial and homophobic slurs while attacking Smollett, the actor told police.
-They poured bleach on him, beat him, and tied a noose around his neck while screaming, “This is Maga country,” in the middle of liberal land, according to Smollett.
+They poured bleach on him, beat him, and tied a noose around his neck while screaming, “This is Maga country,” [in the middle of liberal land], according to Smollett.

 The police are eager to speak with him again.
 Allegedly, he will speak with them Monday.